 - CFA Society of Alabama

-- Advising Southern Research Institute on preparing a debt policy, raising $20 million in recovery zone bonds, and the managing their endowment and pension funds.
+- Advising Southern Research Institute on preparing a debt policy, raising $20 million in recovery zone bonds, and the managing their institutional funds.

 - Advising a private company on the development of a bio-mass to energy project in the Northwest.